Top 10 Reasons to Visit South Korea

 4. Shopping in General

 Korea’s got all these trendy stores that don’t exist in America, and its young people care a lot about fashion.
 The big department stores like Lotte and Hyundai are great for exploring, and the markets like Namdaemun and Dongdaemun are also must-visits.
+Be sure to learn some useful phrases for visiting South Korea and impress the locals.

 5. Incheon Airport